Poetry

 When she built her wheel-shaped web at night,

-I bounded in space buoyantly with my eight legs,
+I bounded through space with my eight legs,

-and gluing my sticky spiral from outside inward,
+and stitching my sticky spiral from outside inward,

 then hung heavy from the hub with my claws.